How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Many teachers approach an IEP annual review following zero progress with the assumption that they have done something wrong.
 In most cases, they have not.

 The Supreme Court's ruling in Endrew F. v.
 Douglas County School District (2017) clarified the standard.
-The Court held that a child's IEP must be "reasonably calculated to enable a child to make progress appropriate in light of the child's circumstances."
-This standard is sometimes summarised as "appropriately ambitious."
-It replaced the earlier, lower standard (which some courts had interpreted as requiring only minimal progress) with something more demanding.
+The Court said that a child's IEP must be 'reasonably calculated to enable a child to make progress appropriate in light of the child's circumstances.'
+This standard is sometimes called 'appropriately ambitious.'
+It replaced the earlier, lower standard with something more demanding.
+Some courts had interpreted the old standard as requiring only minimal progress.
 But it is still a standard of reasonable calculation, not a guarantee of outcomes.

-Yell (2019) identifies the key legal protection for teachers: if the IEP was implemented with fidelity and was reasonably calculated to produce progress based on the available evidence at the time it was written, the school district has met its legal obligation even if the student did not actually progress.
+Yell (2019) identifies the key legal protection for teachers.
+If the IEP was implemented properly and was reasonably designed to produce progress based on available evidence, the school district has met its legal duty.
+This applies even if the student did not actually progress.
 The obligation is in the design and the delivery, not solely in the outcome.

 What creates legal vulnerability is not a flat trendline.
 It is: